Dormer Loft Conversion Cost

 • A medium dormer would be priced at £30,000 to £45,000.

-All these costs depend on the type of installation chosen, and other customisations (roof type, en-suite conversion, etc.) can change the cost accordingly.
-For example the small dormer cost is based on a basic conversion, Meanwhile, the cost of a larger-scale project can easily result in being much higher than the above top-end, especially when looking at regional variations such as central London compared to the North of England or going for a more high-spec conversion.
+For example, the small dormer cost is based on a basic conversion but the cost of a larger-scale project can easily result in being much higher than the above top-end, especially when looking at regional variations such as central London compared to the North of England or going for a more high-spec conversion.

 Bedroom dormer loft conversion